What Temp to Cook Chicken – Temperature and Time for Every Part

 chicken temp

-There are general rules to follow for how long it takes to get your roast to the table.
-For unstuffed birds, you can figure between 20 to 30 minutes per pound when cooked at 375 degrees.
+here are general rules for how long it typically takes to cook a roast chicken.
+You can figure between 20 to 30 minutes per pound when cooked at 375 degrees for unstuffed birds.

-On average, the size of the bird you might pick up at the grocer is probably four pounds.
-In terms of time, this amounts to between 1 ½ and 2 hours of cooking.
+On average, the size of the bird you might pick up at the grocer may vary.
+But a standard size is about four pounds.
+In terms of time, this amounts to between 1 ½ to 2 hours of cooking.

 For a breakdown of the different forms, here is a simple rundown: